 New Labour Mobility Initiatives

 MFAT funds the Ministry of Business, Innovation and Employment to pilot and implement labour mobility initiatives in sectors beyond horticulture and viticulture, and to build the capacity of Pacific island countries to recruit and prepare their workers for New Zealand.
 The Pacific Trades Partnership is one new initiative that offers trained Pacific carpenters and hammer-hands the opportunity to work in New Zealand’s construction industry.
 A labour mobility fisheries pilot is also underway, offering opportunities for graduates of the Pacific marine training centres to work on New Zealand fishing vessels.

 Participation in these new schemes is prioritised for PACER Plus signatories.

-The Pacific Labour Mobility Annual Meeting is a key forum for discussing regional labour mobility priorities.
+The Pacific Labour Mobility Annual Meeting (PLMAM) is a key forum for discussing regional labour mobility priorities.
 New Zealand hosted this year’s meeting in Auckland, 7-9 October 2019.
 The outcomes of the meeting are recorded here.
 [PDF, 172 KB]

 Improving aviation safety